 The Committee is currently composed of four non-employee directors, each of whom is an independent director under the NASDAQ listing standards and the SEC rules.
 The Committee has responsibility for determining and implementing the Company's philosophy with respect to executive compensation.
 Accordingly, the Committee has overall responsibility for approving and evaluating the various components of the Company's executive compensation program.
 The Committee meets at least twice per year (and more often as necessary) to discuss and review the compensation of the NEOs.
 The Committee annually reviews and approves the compensation of the CEO.
-The Committee also reviews and approves the compensation of the NEOs, the Committee considering the recommendations of the CEO.
+The Committee also reviews and approves the compensation of the other NEOs after considering the recommendations of the CEO.
 In establishing and reviewing compensation for the NEOs, the Committee considers, among other things, the financial results of the Company, recommendations of management, and financial and compensation data for comparable companies.

-Beginning in 2014, the Committee engaged Pearl Meyer as the Committee's independent compensation consultant with respect to compensation matters, and the Committee has continued to engage Pearl Meyer during fiscal year 2017.
+Beginning in 2014, the Committee engaged Pearl Meyer as the Committee's independent compensation consultant with respect to compensation matters, and the Committee continued to engage Pearl Meyer during fiscal year 2018.
 In connection with its engagement by the Committee, Pearl Meyer prepared a compensation study, dated October 30, 2014, that encompassed all areas of compensation, including salary ranges, bonus plans and long-term incentives (as amended and supplemented, the "Pearl Meyer Study").
-Pearl Meyer continued to update and refine its study from time to time at the request of the Compensation Committee during 2015, 2016 and 2017.
-As described below in further detail, the Committee referred to the Pearl Meyer Study in determining 2017 annual bonuses for the NEOs.
+Pearl Meyer continued to update and refine its study from time to time at the request of the Compensation Committee during 2015, 2016, 2017 and 2018.
+As described below in further detail, the Committee referred to the Pearl Meyer Study in determining 2018 annual bonuses for the NEOs.

-The Committee operates under a written charter adopted by the Board of Directors of the Company on May 29, 2013.
-A copy of this charter is available on our Internet website at www.he-equipment.com under the heading "Investor Relations/Corporate Governance."
+The Committee operates under a written charter adopted by the Board of Directors of the Company on May 29, 2013, which is annually reviewed by the Committee.
+A copy of this charter is available on our Internet website at www.he-equipment.com under the heading "Our Company/Investor Relations/Corporate Governance/Governance Documents."